Veto TypeScript SDK

 Policy packs

-Use pre-built policy packs for common use cases.
+Pre-built policy packs for common use cases.
+Start with sensible defaults, customize as needed.

 import { protect } from 'veto-sdk';